EsriPS/arcgis-assistant-feedback/website/docs/working-with-items.md

 Copying items in ArcGIS Online/Enterprise is straightforward for some item types (like [web maps](https://doc.arcgis.com/en/arcgis-online/reference/what-is-web-map.htm)), a little more complex for others (like [Web Experiences](https://www.esri.com/en-us/arcgis/products/arcgis-experience-builder/resources) and [StoryMaps](https://www.esri.com/en-us/arcgis/products/arcgis-storymaps/resources)), and much more complex for yet others (like [feature layers](https://doc.arcgis.com/en/arcgis-online/reference/feature-layers.htm)).
 For this reason, ArcGIS Assistant does not support copying for all item types, below is a reference.

+#### Applications (StoryMaps, Web Experiences, Instant Apps, etc.)

+Certain application item types depend upon the url property of the item for editing and viewing.
+Assistant will attempt to update the url property during the copy but may not handle every scenario, especially when copying between ArcGIS Online and ArcGIS Enterprise accounts.
+Manual review and update of the url property may be needed until the copy functionality is further enhanced.

 #### Services (Feature Service, Map Service, Image Service, etc.)

 Assistant currently supports _copying services by reference_.
 This means the item will be copied, but the underlying data source (e.g. the FeatureServer, MapServer, ImageServer, etc.) will still be referenced.
 If you're familiar with the old AGO-Assistant, this was referred to as a "Simple" copy.